Saturday in the Park: Background

 According to fellow Chicago member Walter Parazaider, Lamm was inspired to write the song during the recording of Chicago III in New York City on Saturday, July 4, 1970:

 However, Lamm recalls the story differently, as he told Billboard magazine:

 In the studio version of the song, the line "singing Italian songs" is followed by "Eh Cumpari" (the title of a song made famous by Julius La Rosa in 1953), and then Italian-sounding nonsense words, rendered in the printed lyrics as "?".
 Piano, guitar, and vocal sheet music arrangements have often read "improvised Italian lyrics" in parentheses after this line.
 However, in a film of Chicago performing "Saturday in the Park" at the Arie Crown Theater in Chicago in 1972, Robert Lamm clearly sings, "Eh Cumpari, ci vo sunari," the first line of "Eh, Cumpari!".

+Reception

+Cash Box said that "The hornrockers paint a scene of inner city greenery that's sure to grow to Top 10 by summer's end."
+Record World called it "a medium-paced rocker with an appropriately summery feel" and with "crisp, tight instrumental arrangements."